Universal Laser Cutter

 The Forest Scout Website Conversion

 The Forest Scout student newspaper will create a new webpage through Student News Online, and this grant will cover the migration, set-up, hosting, and support of the conversion.
 Journalism students will use this new service to continue to provide quality information to the student body and community.
+This grant provided in partnership with LFHS Boosters.

 The LFHS Library will receive a new color printer to assist students in printing maps, charts, and graphs for school assignments requiring color.
 Used daily by students, this new printer will provide faster, higher-quality printing than the current 10-year-old printer.